-The bridge offers a great view of the river.
+The bridge offers a great view of the Cass river that meanders through Frankenmuth.
 It's especially fun to cross it as a pedestrian during the Auto Fest in September as it boasts a great vantage point for photography.

 3. Frankenmuth FunShips

 Wine and Chocolate Tasting River Tour.
 What can I say here, OMG we had a FANTASTIC time.
-We tried a variety of Michigan wines pared with delicious handmade chocolates while we drifted down the smooth river.
+We tried a variety of Michigan wines pared with delicious handmade chocolates while we drifted down the smooth river on a beautiful day.

 Our driver and hostess were very friendly and we laughed the majority of the time.
 We created some great memories while enjoying a beautiful day on the river (did I mention it included wine and chocolate!).
 After tasting the wines during the river tour we bought a couple bottles of our favorites in the store.

 FunShips is located right across from the Fairfield Inn and next to the Frankenmuth Brewery.
-We recommend parking at the Fairfield Inn.
 Tip: There is not a restroom on the small boat.

 4. Frankenmuth Michigan Auto Fest

 The Auto Fest kicks off the weekend after Labor Day.
 Honestly, we look forward to this three day show every year for different reasons.
 Chris loves to look for car parts or discover new vendors in the huge swap meet and I like to take photos of vehicles (as well as ride the Bavarian Belle).